jeff-wise/haskell-starter-kit-blog/README.md

 test it, bring others onto the project easily.

-engineering. looking at trade-offs. plenty in design of web server and database application, but also plenty with Haskell.

 Want to build and change software with minimum work and maximum accuracy.
 Work is time, size of code, readability, how easy to mentally process code that is new or unfamiliar (forgotten), how easy